Bryan Edward Stone, Ph.D.

 Assistant Professor, History (2004–2009)

 Teach 15 credit hours per semester in U.S. History.
-Duties also include academic advising and service on faculty committees:
+Duties also include academic advising and service on the following committees:

 - History Program Review Committee: Chair, 2023-2024